json2d/hexacubic/README.md

 ### `H.cornersOf(hexagon)`
 #### `Coord → Coord[]`

-Creates a function that returns the corners of a source hexagon
+A function that returns the corners of a source hexagon
 ##### Parameters

 - `hexagon (Coord)`: The cube coordinate of the center point of the source hexagon.